sannasher/CISC4900-Project/README.md

 # cisc4900
-For my CISC4900 Class Project
+For my CISC4900 Class Project - this is just me using github for the first time